 But what exactly is a tampon?
 A tampon is a soft, absorbent cotton or rayon-based product that helps protect against leaks during your period.
 Unlike pads, which are worn on your underwear, tampons are actually worn inside your body.
 Tampons actually help stop leaks before they get the chance to leave your body.
 By catching your flow earlier, there’s less chance of an accident, which means you can have greater confidence to do what you want – even to go swimming!

 You may also be wondering what tampons are made of – and it’s your right to know what’s in the products you’re using.
 TAMPAX tampons are made from either organic or conventional cotton, rayon (a synthetic material which comes from trees), or a blend of the two.
 Our applicator tampons are made from either cardboard or BPA-free plastic.
-If you want to learn more, have a look at this video, which should answer all your questions.

 They shouldn’t!
 If it hurts when you put a tampon in, you’re probably just nervous, which tightens up your muscles.
 Take a deep breath and try to relax.
 We recommend starting out with a plastic applicator tampon like TAMPAX Pearl Compak for a comfortable, smooth insertion.
 If you find that it hurts after you’ve inserted a tampon, there’s a good chance it’s because you didn’t insert it far enough.
 Not to worry.
 You can either use your finger to push it in further or simply remove it and try again!
 When your fingers are on the grip of the tampon, they should touch your skin when you’ve got it right and it shouldn’t hurt.